Division of Capricornia

 The Division of Capricornia is an Australian electoral division in the state of Queensland.
 It comprises the city of Rockhampton and stretches along the Pacific coast until the southwestern outer suburbs of Mackay.

-Capricornia is a traditionally a Labor-voting electorate, having been Labor-held for 72 years of the 100 years since 1922.
-However, Capricornia has recently trended towards the Coalition since 2013.
-This political realignment was particularly noticeable at the 2019 federal election as blue-collar but highly paid mining workers deserted Labor for Pauline Hanson's One Nation and the Coalition.
-Similar voting trends can be found in the nearby electorates of Flynn and Dawson, as well as in Leichhardt.
+Capricornia was traditionally a Labor-voting electorate, having been Labor-held for 72 years of the 100 years since 1922.
+However, it has trended towards the Coalition since 2013.
+That political realignment was particularly noticeable at the 2019 federal election as blue-collar but highly paid mining workers deserted Labor for Pauline Hanson's One Nation and the Coalition.
+Similar voting trends occurred in the nearby electorates of Flynn and Dawson, as well as in Leichhardt.

 Since 2013, its MP has been Michelle Landry of the National Party.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

 The Division of Capricornia includes the city of Rockhampton, as well as neighbouring towns such as Yeppoon and Emu Park.